 We can grow empathy skills in our children by talking about emotions, both our own and others’.
 At Primrose schools, teachers are trained to lead the children in using emotion vocabulary.
-Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools, gives this example of what a teacher might say to a student having trouble sharing: “I see you want the ball and you are frustrated and angry that Malika has the ball.
+Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools, gives this example of what a teacher might say to a student having trouble sharing: “I see you want the ball and you are frustrated and angry that Malika has the ball.
 But taking the ball from Malika would make Malika sad, and I can see Malika is sad because she has tears in her eyes.
 What can we do to make you happy and make Malika happy?
 Can we share the ball so you can both be happy.”

 This kind of narrative helps children develop the ability to empathize with others’ feelings.